burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > 1. Extending the CPython interpreter with fast binary modules
 > 2. Interfacing Python code with external C libraries.
 >
 > As we have observed, Cython provides a way to speed up simple single-file Python code.
 But usage of Cython brings you to a situation where you are not using an interpreter anymore because Cython code is compiled.
-Nevertheless, it can be helpful to be aware of such a possibility to improve the speed of Python.
+Nevertheless, it can be helpful to be aware of such a possibility to improve the speed of Python code bases.

 # Standards for the Language

 Both compiler writers and people who use the C++ language as writers should obey the international standard ISO/IEC for the language.

 C++ Standardization has a long history:

 * [C ISO/IEC 9899:1999](https://www.iso.org/standard/29237.html).
 Standard C99: [link](https://www.dii.uchile.cl/~daespino/files/Iso_C_1999_definition.pdf)
 * [C\+\+1998 standard - ISO/IEC 14882-1998](https://www.iso.org/ru/standard/25845.html).
 Draft of C++1998: [link](https://open-std.org/JTC1/SC22/WG21/docs/wp/pdf/nov97-2/).